Supervised Dimensionality Reduction for Big Data: Discussion

 Many previous investigations have addressed similar challenges.
 The celebrated Fisherfaces paper was the first to compose Fisher's \Lda~with \Pca~(equivalent to \Pca~in this manuscript) \cite{Belhumeur1997a}.
 The authors showed via a sequence of numerical experiments the utility of projecting the data using \Pca~prior to classifying with \Lda.
 We extend this work by adding a supervised component to the initial projection.
 Moreover, we provide the geometric intuition for why and when incorporating supervision is advantageous, with numerous examples demonstrating its superiority, and theoretical guarantees formalizing when \Lol~outperforms \Pca.
 The ``sufficient dimensionality reduction'' literature has similar insights, but a different construction that typically requires the dimensionality to be smaller than the sample size \cite{Li1991a, Tishby1999a, Globerson2003a, Cook2005a,Fukumizu2004a} (although see \cite{Cook2013} for some promising work).
 More recently, communication-inspired classification approaches have yielded theoretical bounds on linear and affine classification performance \cite{Nokleby2015}; they do not, however, explicitly compare different projections, and the bounds we provide are more general and tighter.
 Moreover, none of the above strategies have implementations that scale to millions or billions of features.
 Recent big data packages are designed for millions or billions of samples~\cite{Agarwal2014,abadi2016tensorflow}.
 In biomedical sciences, however, it is far more common to have tens or hundreds of samples, and millions or billions of features (e.g., genomics or connectomics).

 Most manifold learning methods, while exhibiting both strong theoretical \cite{Eckart1936a,deSilva2003, Allard2012} and empirical performance, are typically fully unsupervised.
 Thus, in classification problems, they discover a low-dimensional representation of the data, ignoring the labels.
 This approach can be highly problematic when the discriminant dimensions and the directions of maximal variance in the learned manifold are not aligned (see Figure \ref{f:mnist} for some examples).
-Moreover, nonlinear manifold learning techniques tend to learn a mapping from the original samples to a low-dimensional space, but do not learn a projection, meaning that new samples cannot easily be mapped onto the low-dimensional space, a requirement for supervised learning.
+Moreover, nonlinear manifold learning techniques tend to learn a mapping from the original samples to a low-dimensional space, but do not learn a projection, meaning that new samples cannot easily be mapped onto the low-dimensional space, a requirement for supervised learning. {Deep learning methods~\cite{Goodfellow2016-ac} can easily be supervised, but they tend to require huge sample sizes, lack theoretical guarantees, or are opaque ``black-boxes'' that are insufficient for many biomedical applications.
+This yields a dearth of ``out of the box'' supervised scalable dimensionality reduction techniques with strong theoretical guarantees with respect to classification performance bounds designed for wide datasets.} Random forests circumvent many of these problems, but implementations that operate on millions of dimensions do not exist~\cite{Tomita2017-mv}{, and often produce embeddings that perform no better than \Pca~ on wide datasets (Figure \ref{f:neuroimaging}).}

+{Recently discussed strategies have identified techniques for recovering the loading vectors for \Pca\ from the weights of a single-layer auto-encoder \cite{Plaut2018Apr}.
+Similarly, we believe there may be promise in devising a harmony between \Lol\ and supervised auto-encoder strategies to identify the spaces spanned by the first and second moments in unison.
+Successive techniques, such as unsupervised regularization of supervised autoencoders \cite{BibEntry2020Nov} and supervised dictionary learners \cite{BibEntry2013Sep}, may show promise for constructive development of the projection matrix through optimization, rather than estimation, techniques.
+Unfortunately, these approaches lack standard numerical packages for direct comparison, evaluation, and implementation.
+Future work may seek to highlight the similarities, or differences, possible through such techniques.}